 Signs and Symptoms Indicating Water and Sewer Line Problems

 Over time, things happen to your sewer pipe that can lead to poor drainage issues among many other plumbing-related problems.
-Fortunately, there are signs you can look for to spot problems lurking in your plumbing system.
+Fortunately, there are signs you can look for to spot problems lurking in your Residential sewer systems.
 Be aware of the following…

 Soggy, foul-smelling patches in the lawn—Sewer lines run underneath your yard to the street or to another location where they connect to a main line.
 These spots signify waste water is leaking from the pipe and coming up to the surface.